jrebagliatti/ra-to-sql/README.md

 ## Contributing

 Any contribution is welcomed!.
-There are no guidelines for contributing, except from the common-sense.
+There are no guidelines for contributing, except for the common-sense.

 ## Versioning